 How many times have you been on the flat bench pushing a heavy weight when you reach that stall point.
 You know, the weight sort of stops moving upward and now you have a real problem on your hands…literally.

-How fast you move the trigger is not really the issue, it is the disturbance to the sights you must avoid.
+How fast you move the trigger is not really the issue, it is disturbing the sights you must avoid.
 If you move the trigger so fast you disturb the sights it is either caused by an improper grip or improper placement on the trigger.
 That is not an excuse to just smash the trigger, but if you have a powerful grip or what we call a crush grip it does eliminate much of this.
 Leaving you with the last culprit; trigger finger placement.
-Return to the bit about trigger finger placement from above plus the trigger finger’s positioning, but those are for another discussion another time.
+Return to the bit about trigger finger placement from above plus the trigger finger’s positioning, but those are for another discussion at another time.

 Working your trigger hard is normal, doing so with sloppy or incorrect technique is not an excuse even if you see marginal success.
-It is nothing more than a house of cards instead solid combative fundamentals.
+It is nothing more than a house of cards instead of solid combative fundamentals.